dietrich-stein/typescript-pgtyped-starter/README.md

 # Typescript Starter

+> 🚧 Advisory: This branch of this repo recently underwent some rushed improvements.
+Specifically, the final three bullet points in the list below happened real fast and without enough care to make things nice to polish things up.

 ## Overview

 This is a standalone starter project that you can customize to your liking right out of the box.
 Here is a bullet list showing some of the more notable things going on: